Nick689/CustomPOS/Usage.md

 - senario 3 - Price can be set freely.
 Public price will be applied when changing customer.
 - senario 4 - Promo discount will be applied when adding item, duplicating invoice, public price button pressed, changing customer.

-**Quantity correction:**  Avoid mofiying quantities directly in stk table, you should make this only when error are detected by Stkchk that will give you theoretical quantity.
+**Quantity correction:**  Avoid mofiying quantities directly in stk table, you should make this only when an error is detected by STKCHK that will give you theoretical quantity.
+Before using STKCHK you should use IVCHK to check if there is no issue with factdet table

 **Inventory:**  There is no dedicated inventory module in CustomPOS, you have to create a new account every year and charge it with $0.00 priced item you want to adjust (the purpose for the "ALL FREE" button).